 Reed students with at least two years of Spanish have the opportunity to enroll at the Facultad Latinoamericana de Ciencias Sociales (FLACSO) and/or the University of Buenos Aires in areas of Latin American politics, history, and literature as well as other areas in the humanities, arts, and sciences.
 Program coordination by the Council on International Educational Exchange offers students guidance with academics, housing, and extracurricular opportunities.

-Australia: Australian National University and the University of Sydney, year or semester
+Australia: University of Sydney, year or semester

 China: Reed China Program, year or semester